n123git/YWSaveEditor/api-docs/main.md

    - Can NOT be edited via `set()`, but can be gotten as a string from `get()`.

 level:
-- Edited via the default set and get methods: `yokai.set("expPoint", "a")`.
+- Edited via the default set and get methods: `yokai.set("level", 21)`.
 Note: this can theoretically go up to 255, but the game automatically sets it to 99 if it's higher.
    - Can also be edited via `setRaw()`, and `getRaw()`.

 special6: